marcklei/refactor-later/README.md

 Most importantly, here are the badges. :)

-# Refactor-later
+# @refactor-later

 This is a fun repository to play around with node http.
 It is not its aim to be a production ready framework.
-If you are looking for one maybe try one of my favorites:
+If you are looking for a solid solution maybe try one of my favorites:

 [Nest.js](https://nestjs.com/)
 If you love typescript and/or angular you will love it aswell.